Nicholas Winton rescued at least 669 children from the Nazis and kept it relatively quiet for nearly half a century.

 “Don’t bother to bring your skis,” Blake said.

-And with that, Winton was off to Czechoslovakia.
+And with that, Nicholas Winton was off to Czechoslovakia.
 He quickly found himself aghast at the conditions in the refugee camps and appalled at the thought that their inhabitants, due to European immigration restrictions for Jews, would likely never be able to migrate to safety abroad.

-For despite British efforts to pull child refugees (adult refugees were still restricted by British law) out of Germany and Austria, there was no such effort in Czechoslovakia, which was just then sinking into Nazi clutches.
+Despite British efforts to pull child refugees (adult refugees were still restricted by British law) out of Germany and Austria, there was no such effort in Czechoslovakia, which was just then sinking into Nazi clutches.
 But Winton — along with associates including Blake and two other friends named Trevor Chadwick and Bill Barazetti — would not let the Czech children go overlooked.

 Winton and company then set up an office in Prague, where they took appointments with thousands of distraught parents.
 Each arrived in an attempt to arrange safe transport abroad for their children, knowing that if those arrangements could be made, they’d likely never see their children again.